-Set forth below is biographical information concerning each current director and director nominee of AOG, AORE and OGL including each such individual's principal occupation and the period during which such person has served as a director of AOG, AORE, or OGL if applicable.
-Information about share ownership of certain directors and executive officers as of December 31, 2020, can be found under "Directors and Executive Officers-Security Ownership of Executive Officers and Directors" in our 2020 Annual Report delivered herewith.
+Set forth below is biographical information concerning each current director and director nominee of AOG, and AORE, including each such individual's principal occupation and the period during which such person has served as a director of AOG, or AORE if applicable.
+Information about share ownership of certain directors and executive officers as of December 31, 2021, can be found under "Directors and Executive Officers-Security Ownership of Executive Officers and Directors" in our 2021 Annual Report delivered herewith.